 Continuous bonds are the best form of action for importers that move shipments with high-cost value throughout the year.
 US customs continuous bonds work great for importers moving several import shipments around the world every year through multiple ports of entry.
 Even better?
 Continuous bonds are renewed automatically so you can focus on your importing tasks.

-You need customs bonds when you are importing food into the U.S. are required for vehicle imports.
 We can help you assess your importing needs and select the customs bond type that works for you.
+Whether you are importing cars to the USA, importing food or more, we can meet your needs.
 We also offer cargo insurance through our network of supply chain companies.
-Let us assist you with obtaining additional insurance that protects you and your overseas imports.
+Let us assist you

 Is the thought of importing food into the U.S. still overwhelming for you?
 That’s OK.
-Contact AFC International so our Licensed Customs Brokers can walk you through the process of you United States food imports.
+Contact us today so our Licensed Customs Brokers can walk you through the process of you United States food imports.
 The importing skills that a Licensed Customs Agent offers make the importing customs clearance process much easier for you.

 AFC International offers a variety of customs brokerage services that work seamlessly to create an importing business model that helps you thrive.
 Do you have any questions for us?
 Click the bottom right box to chat and we can answer you immediately!
 Clear customs easily with us today by requesting a customs bond quote!
 We are here to serve you!